 Amish men have a deep connection towards the preservation of humanity and in many ways, the beard stands testimony to this fundamental belief.
-This is also a key factor why they wear the beard without the mustache.
+This is also a key factor in why they wear the beard without the mustache.
 The mustache, as per Amish belief, is a military symbol.
 Pacifist by nature, this is their way of shunning power, vanity, and violence.

-The origin of this rule has its roots in the American Colonial times.
+The origin of this Amish beard rule has its roots in American Colonial times.
 When the British occupied America, even these Amish groups were targets of British overtures and in many ways, it was a protest of a sort where they did not want any point of similarity with them.
 It was mandatory for the British soldiers at that time to wear a mustache.

 In many ways, the Amish people’s beard is also about embracing the Biblical commandments word for word.
 To them, the beard is also a sign of fellowship towards God’s dictum.
 As the custom evolved gradually, today the Amish beard also stands for married status.
-Amish men do not wear wedding rings, they simply stop shaving their beard from the day they get married.
+Amish men do not wear wedding rings, they simply stop shaving their beards from the day they get married.

 Features of a Traditional Amish Beard

 The most striking feature of a traditional Amish beard is, of course, the absence of a mustache.
 Amish men wear their beards with pride but don’t expect the slightest hint of stache to match it.
-That apart there are a few other unique features of the Amish style beard.
+That apart there are a few other unique features of the Amish beard.
 It does not just set them apart but also offers a unique identity.